Novices took to Roundhay Lake and the streets of Leeds city centre for the open race for amateurs which started early this morning.

 Jonny said: “I did it!
 Managed to complete my first Olympic distance triathlon despite having a mild panic attack in the water, falling off my bike and jogging in treacle.”

-More than 80,000 spectators lined the city’s streets to cheer on the participants.
+Around 100,000 spectators are expected to line the city’s streets to cheer on the participants.

 One eyewitness in Leeds city centre said: “There is quite a good turnout, and a really buzzy atmosphere here.”